MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 6. Choose Insert to insert the range in the Restrictions List.
 To remove an existing range from the list, select the range and choose Remove.

 7. Choose Email Options to enter email options for the report option.
-Once the email options are set up, you’ll be able to send the reports in an email message by choosing Email.
-You’ll also be able to send this report option in an email from any list view where the report option is displayed.
+Once the email options are set up, you'll be able to send the reports in an email message by choosing Email.
+You'll also be able to send this report option in an email from any list view where the report option is displayed.

 8. Choose Destination to select a printing destination.
 Reports can be printed to the screen, to the printer, to a file, or to any combination of these options.
 If you select Ask Each Time, you can select printing options each time you print this report option.

 9. To print the report option from the report options window, choose Print before saving it.
-If you don’t want to print the option now, choose Save and close the window.
+If you don't want to print the option now, choose Save and close the window.
 The report window will be redisplayed.

-#### Microsoft SQL Server® Reporting Services reports for Receivables Management
+#### Microsoft SQL Server&reg; Reporting Services reports for Receivables Management

 You can view Receivables Management Reporting Services reports from the  Reporting Services Reports list.
 If you are using Reporting Services 2008, sales metrics for your home page also appear in the Reporting Services Reports list.
 You can access the Reporting Services Reports list from the  navigation pane or from an area page in the Microsoft Dynamics GP application window.
 This report list appears if you specified the location of your Reporting Services reports using the Reporting Tools Setup window.